 RATIONALE: SHADED SIDEWALKS AND PEDESTRIAN WALKWAYS SHOULD BE DESIGNED WITH APPROPRIATE SHADING FOR THE HEALTH, SAFETY, AND WELFARE OF PEDESTRIANS THAT MITIGATES THE EXTREME SUMMER TEMPERATURES, AS WELL AS THE HEAT ISLAND EFFECT AND ENHANCES THE PEDESTRIAN ENVIRONMENT.
-SECTION 10: That Chapter 5, Section 507 Tab A.II.C.4.
-(Guidelines for Design to read as follows:

-Review - Subdivision Design/Development - Open Space/Amenities) is amended
+Amend Chapter 5, Section 507 Tab A.II.C.4 (Guidelines for Design Review - Subdivision Design/Development - Open Space/Amenities) by amending paragraphs 4.1 and 4.2 to read as follows:

-4. Open Space/Amenities.

-4.1 Large open space and retention areas (generally greater than 10,000 square feet) should be improved to include active and passive amenities (e.g. tot lot, ramada, tennis court, barbecues, large seating areas, landscaping, etc.) AND A MINIMUM 50% VEGETATION.
+- 4. Open Space/Amenities. - 4.1 Large open space and retention areas (generally greater than 10,000 square feet) should be improved to include active and passive amenities (e.g. tot lot, ramada, tennis court, barbecues, large seating areas, landscaping, etc.) AND A MINIMUM 50% VEGETATION.
 SEATING AREAS SHOULD BE SHADED BY STRUCTURES OR VEGETATION (50% AT MATURITY).
 (P)